weddins/RepData_PeerAssessment1/PA1_template.md

 ```
 As you can see weekday mean is 35.60864 and weekend mean is 42.36458.

 So, it appears that the subject was more active during the weekend.
 Also, during the weekend most steps seem to occur by around interval 1500.
-Whereas, most step during the weekday seem to occur acount interval 1000.
+Whereas, most step during the weekday seem to occur around interval 1000.
 This indicates that the subject does most of his walking in short bursts during the weekday and most of his walking during the weekend in longer bursts of activity.